 Polar fleece is a soft, napped polyester fabric with exceptional heat-trapping qualities that make it an ideal fabric for jackets, hats, sweatpants, blankets, sweaters, and/or as a vegan alternative to wool.
 Polar fleece melts when exposed to flame or intense heat and is thus not naturally fire-retardant, but can be treated with fire-retardant chemicals to make it more fire-resistant.

 PacTec Micro Fleece

 Canvas is an incredibly durable and versatile fabric, used for everything from sails for sailboats to marquee banners to shoes and backpacks.
-Comparatively coarse to the touch, cotton canvas is a great choice for clients who wish to avoid synthetic fabrics but still desire the strength, durability and rugged performance such fabrics offer.
+Comparatively coarse to the touch, cotton canvas is a great choice for clients who wish to avoid synthetic fabrics but still desire the strength, durability, and rugged performance such fabrics offer.

-Tarpaulin is a wonderfully durable material that has been used for hundreds of years to protects both people and things from the elements.
-Nowadays it is most common for tarpaulin to be made of synthetic materials such as plastic since plastic is both cheap to produce yet durable and waterproof.
+Tarpaulin is a wonderfully durable material that has been used for hundreds of years to protect both people and things from the elements.
+Nowadays it is most common for a tarpaulin to be made of synthetic materials such as plastic since plastic is both cheap to produce yet durable and waterproof.

 At PacCana we stock enough sewing supplies and fabric for manufacturing that we feel confident we can help you with your specific project, regardless of how specialized it might be.

 Contact us with any questions you may have, or visit our storefront in Calgary, AB and meet with us in person to discuss what specific materials you require for your individual manufacturing needs.
 We specialize in fabrics for manufacturers.